tarickkhadra/hello-world/README.md

 # hello-world
 Customer Care Journey Jumpstart

-Tere is nothing better than watching the sunrise from a paddleboard in Daytona Beach.
+There is nothing better than watching the sunrise from a paddleboard in Daytona Beach.